hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 Now that we have a loss function that measures the quality of our classification, all we have left to do is to find parameters that minimise this loss.
-This is an optimisation problem.
+This is a classic optimisation problem.

 There are a lot of bad ways to solve this problem (e.g. guessing parameters until we get lucky), but one good way to solve this